 To decide on the best scale, you need to consider what you’re weighing, the scale’s capacity, your warehouse environment, and any other specific needs you may have.
 By learning what your options are and understanding the differences, you can make an informed decision and a sound investment.

-Best for large facilities with heavy, difficult to move freight. source These typically have a lower capacity when compared to platform scales.
+- Drive-Thru Scale Best for large facilities with heavy, difficult-to-move freight. source These typically have a lower capacity when compared to platform scales.
 Fitted with ramps, these scales are easy to load.
 They’re best situated in a fixed location with sufficient clearance to load and unload the scale.